nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Deletes the meeting at the specified `INDEX`.
 * The index refers to the index number shown in the displayed meeting list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* This command clears the Meeting that is currently displayed via the `viewm` command.

 Examples:
 * `listm` followed by `deletem 2` deletes the 2nd meeting in the results of the `listm` command.